lino-framework/lino/docs/admin/snapshot.rst

 .. xfile:: make_snapshot.sh

-The :xfile:`make_snapshot.sh` script makes a :manage:`dump2py`
-snapshot of a Lino database.
+The :xfile:`make_snapshot.sh` script makes a snapshot of a Lino database, including a Python dump (made with :manage:`dump2py`), a `pip freeze`, configuration files, local fixtures and possibly other local files and a `mysqldump`.

 Before you can use it, your system administrator must manually copy it from the template file :srcref:`/bash/make_snapshot.sh` to an